sleepymalc/pbb.wtf/content/research/TSP-a-novel-TSP-solving-strategy/index.md

 ### Preliminary

-We direct reader who is interested in technical detailed to the [paper](./TSP/paper.pdf) for the preliminary and technical part of this project.
+We direct reader who is interested in technical details to the [paper](./TSP/paper.pdf) for the preliminary and technical part of this project.
 The following is just a very brief summary.

 #### Integer Linear Programming Formulation of TSP